 Business verticals are constantly evolving and with them their marketing goals.
 Unfortunately, your automated bidding strategies are not yet prepared to respond to these changes intuitively.
 Google cannot determine the cost to produce your top-selling product has doubled, and, therefore, you need an increase of conversions at a lower cost to make up for it.

 Take a Summer Camp located in New York as an example.
 During the peak season we bid aggressively to capture all traffic from parents looking to get a spot on the best summer camps out there, the number of conversions are coming in at a great rate and we are spending an average of $600 per day, great metrics all over.
 But when the season ends it wouldn’t make sense to keep bidding as high for the same keywords or keep spending that much money.
 That’s just me oversimplifying.

 I guess, what I am trying to say is to monitor the results that you are getting and determine if the automated bidding strategy or flexible bidding strategy is delivering.
 If not, then switch back to manual, make sure always to compare your conversion rates and cost per conversion before and after setting conversion optimizer or enhanced CPC.

 4) Segment Your Ad Schedule to Target Time Slots That Are More Profitable

-Don’t settle for business hours, find out which hours means business and bid aggressively for them.
+Don’t settle for business hours, find out which hours mean business, and bid aggressively for them.
 I mentioned that segmenting your data per hour of the day is key to creating a custom schedule, slice and dice the hours in which you are showing and set different bid adjustments accordingly, for example:

-Conversion rates plummet, and costs rise from 4:00 to 5:00 but your positions are bad, try increasing your bids to see if a better positions will do the trick.
+Conversion rates plummet, and costs rise from 4:00 to 5:00 but your positions are bad, try increasing your bids to see if a better position will do the trick.

 5) Relying on Standard Delivery Is Not Such a Great Idea